Sanarazaaaa/Hospital-Management-System/README.md

 RooMT.py file contains code for allocating a room to the patient if he/she gets admitted. appointment.py file contains code for scheduling an appointment with the doctor.

-This project is kept in mind keeping that it can be handled by a single person handling all the databases of the patient.
+This project is made by keeping in mind that it can be handled by a single person handling all the databases of the patient.